-In the case of long-focus spectrometers, the dependence of the wavelength on the coordinate $x$ along direction of dispersion, is close to linear in the vicinity of the center of the focal plane (\cite{LMU2011}).
-It can be represented as a power series expansion over of the small parameter $x/F$, which in our case does not exceed $2 \times 10^{-3}$ (the $x$-coordinate actually represents small displacement from the center of the matrix detector, $F$ is the focal length of the spectrometer).
+Wavelength dependence along the dispersion direction for a long-focus spectrometer is close to linear in the centre of the focal plane (see e.g. the formula (2) in \cite{LMU2011}).
+It may be approximated by polynomial of the ratio $x/F$, which in our case is less than $0.002$ (here $x$ is the small displacement from the centre of the matrix detector, and $F$ is effective focal length of the spectrometer).
 On the other hand, the wavelength dependence of the refractive index of air $n(\lambda)$ is also close to linear inside a small enough part of the spectrum.
-Thus, when recording narrow spectral intervals, the product $\lambda_{vac}(x) = \lambda(x) n(\lambda(x))$ has the form of a power series of low degree.
-This circumstance makes it possible to calibrate the spectrometer directly in vacuum wavelengths $\lambda_{vac} = 1 / \nu$, thereby avoiding the technically troublesome problem of accurate measuring the refractive index of air under various conditions under which the measurements are made.
+Inside narrow spectral intervals the product $\lambda_{vac}(x) = \lambda(x) n(\lambda(x))$ may be also approximated by low degree power series expansion.
+Therefore, we calibrated the spectrometer directly in vacuum wavelengths $\lambda_{vac} = 1 / \nu$.

-Another peculiarity of our calibration technique is using the experimental vacuum wavelength values from \cite{FSC1985} as the standard reference data.
+Another peculiarity of our calibration technique is using the experimental vacuum wavelength values $1 / \nu$ from \cite{FSC1985} as the reference marks.
 For bright unblended spectral lines these wavelength values show small random spread around smooth curve approximating the dependence of the wavelengths of the lines against their positions in the focal plane of the spectrometer.
-Moreover those random errors are in good accordance with normal Gaussian distribution function.
-Thus it is possible to obtain a precision for new wavenumber values better than that of the reference data due to smoothing.
+Moreover, those random errors are in good accordance with normal (Gaussian) distribution function.
+Thus, it is possible to obtain a precision for new wavenumber values even a little bit better than those of the reference data due to smoothing.

 To be sure that the data from \cite{FSC1985} are free from systematic errors we have had to perform special experiments with capillary-arc lamp analogous to that described in \cite{LSh1979} (capillary diameter $d = 1.5$ mm and current density $j = 30$ A/cm$^2$) but filled with the $H_2+D_2+Ne$ mixture (1:1:2) under total pressure $P \approx 8$ Torr \cite{LU2011}.